cheretka/Artificial_Checkers/README.md

-#  Deep Learning and English draughts
+#  Applying Deep Reinforcement Learning Algorithms to The Game of Draughts

+Student Thesis

 Implementation of checkers (draughts) strategy board game with AI